 By Carla Olivo, Marine Spouse

 Fort Sam Houston is one of three primary locations that comprise Joint Base San Antonio.
-The Air Force is the lead agency for Joint Base San Antonio, which in addition to JBSA-Fort Sam Houston, includes JBSA-Lackland and JBSA-Randolph.
+The Air Force is the lead agency for Joint Base San Antonio, which includes Lackland AFB, Randolph AFB, and Fort Sam Houston.
+Lackland is home to the Air Force Cyber Command and Air Force Basic Military Training while Randolph AFB is headquarters for Air Education and Training Command, Air Force Personnel Center, and Pilot Instructor Training (“Instructing the Instructors”).

-Fort Sam Houston is home to the command headquarters of the United States Army North, the United States Army South, the Army Medical Command headquarters and the Navy Regional Recruiting.
-It is commonly referred to as the “Home of Army Medicine”.
+Fort Sam Houston is home to the command headquarters of the United States Army North, the United States Army South, the Army Medical Command headquarters, the Navy Regional Recruiting, and the world renowned San Antonio Military Medical Center known as SAMMC.
+It is commonly referred to as the “Home of Army Medicine.”

 On Post Housing

 There are many options for housing around Joint Base San Antonio.
-Fort Sam Houston Post Housing is privatized and managed by Lincoln Military Housing.
+Fort Sam Houston Housing on-post is privatized and managed by Lincoln Military Housing.
 There are 925 homes in 8 housing neighborhoods available.
 These duplexes, quadplexes, and detached houses feature central air, a refrigerator, stove, and dishwasher.
 Neighborhood amenities include community centers and outdoor recreation areas.
+There is an elementary, middle, and high school on post that are a part of the Fort Sam Houston ISD (Independent School District).
+Bus transportation is not provided across district lines, but is available to students who reside on post and live more than a mile from the nearest school available on post.
+Check out advice and reviews from fellow military families about housing on post.

 Off Post Housing

-You can expect mild winters and hot summers in this part of Texas.
-Mild is the key word as tornadoes, hurricanes, earthquakes, and wild fires are rare.
-The coldest month is January with an overnight average temperature of 38°F. The highest temps occur In August with a daily daytime high of 94°F.
+You can expect mild winters and scorching summers in this part of Texas.
+While tornadoes and wildfires are rare, the biggest threat of severe weather in Alamo City is flooding.
+When it rains hard in San Antonio, downtown and several other areas are known to flood, making commutes potentially treacherous.
+The coldest month is January with an overnight average temperature of 38°F. The highest temps occur in August with daily temperatures into the 100’s.

-San Pedro Springs is the second oldest municipal park in the nation and is truly an urban oasis.
-There are 46 acres featuring walking/hiking paths and a lake for summer swimming.
+Located on the northern side of downtown, San Pedro Springs is the second oldest municipal parks in the nation and is truly an urban oasis.
+There are 46 acres featuring walking/hiking paths and a pool for summer swimming.

-More than 340 acres of woodland, trails and a historic par-72 golf course are sure to please outdoor lovers!
+Brackenridge Park More than 340 acres of woodland, trails and a historic par-72 golf course are sure to please outdoor lovers!
 Your little ones will love riding a miniature train around the park.
-Here you will also find the San Antonio Zoo, an elegant Japanese Tea Garden and the Witte Museum, featuring historic and science artifacts and the H-E-B Science Treehouse.
+Here you will also find the San Antonio Zoo, and Japanese Tea Gardens.

 In downtown San Antonio, the .65-acre Dog Park at Madison Square Park features a fenced off-leash area, mutt-mitts, a doggie drinking fountain, and benches.